-The holiday season is upon us, and with it come to the many guests who will share our homes in celebration.
+The holiday season is upon us, and with it comes the many guests who will share our homes in celebration.
 Before your guests start arriving, make sure your guest room is ready to make them feel welcome.

 Give it a Breath of Fresh Air